Metadata and Schemas¶

 This attribute can be used to enable and define a workflow view.
 Workflow views display contents of related objects referencing or referenced by this object on the object page.

-you can do the same by action type.
+By default, all directly related objects will be displayed, however you can filter the objects by action or action type.
+By setting referencing_action_id or referenced_action_id to a single ID or a list of IDs, you can limit the referencing or referenced objects to specific actions IDs.
+By setting referencing_action_type_id or referenced_action_type_id you can do the same by action type.
 If both filters are set, both action and action type will have to match for an object to be included in the workflow view.

-attributes in the linked objects’ schemas to limit what object data will be shown as a preview.
+Use the show_more or workflow_show_more attributes in the linked objects’ schemas to limit what object data will be shown as a preview.

-) referencing the object as well as referenced objects created using the action with ID 1
+A workflow view definition including samples (-99) and measurements (-98) referencing the object as well as referenced objects created using the action with ID 1

-¶"workflow_view": {
+"workflow_view": {

 "referencing_action_type_id": [-98, -99],